 Critical thinking is one of the higher-order thinking skills and is the process of analyzing information using logic, reasoning and creativity, in order to understand things and draw conclusions. [source]

-These 12 critical thinking games for kids are screen-free, traditional games that can be played with your preschooler anywhere, and with no prep.
+These 12 critical thinking games for kids are screen-free, traditional games that can be played with your preschoolers at home or in class.

 1. I Spy

-The traditional game of I Spy can be played in many ways e.g. spying objects based on initial sounds (teaching letters) or colours (colour recognition).
+The traditional game of I Spy can be played in many ways e.g. spying objects based on initial sounds or colours.

-To test your child’s thinking, play this game by using descriptive clues that don’t involve sounds or colours.
+To test children’s thinking, play this game by using descriptive clues that don’t involve sounds or colours.

 Example: